Key Takeaways

 When to See a Doctor

-While snoring on its own is not typically considered harmful, snoring that doesn’t resolve with lifestyle changes may be due to an underlying medical issue.
+While snoring on its own isn’t typically considered harmful, snoring that doesn’t resolve with lifestyle changes may be due to an underlying medical issue.
 In this case, it’s best to seek professional medical help.
 Your doctor can perform further tests to determine if you would benefit from surgery or other interventions.

 Some research suggests snoring on its own may have long-term effects on the carotid artery, even if the person doesn’t have obstructive sleep apnea .
 More research is needed to confirm whether this requires a separate treatment plan.